 The PREDICTS project is collecting data from scientists worldwide in order to produce a global database of terrestrial species' responses to human pressures.

-Thanks to generous contributions from researchers, and a great deal of hard work by students and staff at Imperial College London UNEP-WCMC, the project now has over 900,000 biodiversity records from over 10,000 sites, covering more than 20,000 species.
+Thanks to generous contributions from researchers, and a great deal of hard work by students and staff at the Natural History Museum and UNEP-WCMC, the project now has over 2.5 million biodiversity records from over 21,000 sites, covering more than 38,000 species.